imapex/gadd/README.md

 The demo will highlight Spark and NFVIS along with ACI and NGIPS*.
 The idea of the demo is:  based on an event/alert in the datacenter, dynamically deploy a FW at offending remote branch and post notifications in a Spark room.
 The branch site has a NFVis device and only has a virtual router deployed/functioning as a starting point.

 For phase 1, we don't actually have an IPS at the datacenter, so we'll simulate the attack event.
-However, we do have ACI: we will gather health statistics of a server along with ingress/egress stats and send the information to our Spark room.
+However, we do have ACI.
+Using the APIC APIs, we will gather health statistics of a server along with ingress/egress stats and send the information to our Spark room to simulate network impact.
 In Phase 2 the plan is to have an actual IPS to provide 'real' events.